List: Christmas, holiday events in Pahrump region

 Annual Tribe Toy Run

-The Tribe Motorcycle Club will be holding its annual toy run on Dec.
-8 and Dec.
+The Tribe Motorcycle Club will be holding the second half its annual toy run on Dec.
 15. They meet at Oasis Outreach, which is located at 1061 A Second St.

 The Tribe collects toys and donations and distributes them and all the fixings for a Christmas dinner to needy families in Pahrump.